drmse87/simple-housing-queue-system/README.md

 * Admin: List all active contracts

 ### Raw SQL queries
-For this assignment, raw SQL queries will be used instead of LINQ:
+Raw SQL queries will be used instead of LINQ (assignment rules):

 ```
 var blogs = context.Blogs